Harvard Extension Courses in Biological Sciences

 This course examines the structure and function of the mammalian nervous system by examining the molecules, cells, and circuits that are involved in directing our behavior.
 We explore how the nervous system is constructed during development, how it adapts with experience throughout life, how it functions in normal behavior, and how it can be disrupted by injury and disease.

-Prerequisites: Introductory biology, or permission of the instructor.
-For graduate-credit students, successful completion of BIOS E-200 or equivalent.
+Prerequisites: Introductory biology (BIOS E-1a/BIOS E-1ax, or equivalent) or permission of the instructor.
+For graduate-credit students, successful completion of BIOS E-200 or the equivalent.

 BIOS E-53 Section 1 (26229)